-"Body alignment" and "a balanced body" are common phrases in many disciplines - but what do they mean?
+"Body alignment" and "a balanced body" are common phrases in many physical disciplines, but what do they mean?

 From bottom to top:

-For our midline anatomy to align on the median plane it needs to be free to fully extend.
-This is possible when the body has a full range of natural movement and no physical restrictions which cause tension and pain.
+For our midline anatomy to be able to align on the median plane it needs to be free to fully extend.
+This is possible when the body has a full range of natural movement, and if free of physical restrictions that limit movement, apply tensions and cause pain.

 Achieving a body that is truly balanced and aligned takes time and effort.
 It's a journey back to better physical health.
 Start from Base-Line.